-Ophthalmoscopy (also called fundoscopy) is a test that allows a doctor to see inside the back of the eye (called the fundus) and other structures using a magnifying instrument (ophthalmoscope) and a light source.
-It is done as part of an eye exam and may be done as part of a routine physical exam.
+Ophthalmoscopy (also called fundoscopy) is a test that lets a doctor see inside the back of the eye , which is called the fundus.
+The doctor can also see other structures in the eye.
+He or she uses a magnifying tool called an ophthalmoscope and a light source to see inside the eye.
+The test is done as part of an eye exam.
+It may also be done as part of a routine physical exam.

 There are two types of ophthalmoscopy.

 - Indirect ophthalmoscopy.
 Your doctor uses a small handheld lens and either a slit lamp microscope or a light attached to a headband.
-Indirect ophthalmoscopy provides a wider view of the inside of the eye and allows a better view of the fundus even if the lens is clouded by cataracts .
+This test gives the doctor a wider view of the inside of the eye.
+It allows a better view of the fundus, even if the lens is clouded by cataracts .